What separates a good leader from a great one?

 According to Goleman, you need to stand out and develop a key area most overlook: emotional intelligence.

-The cost of low emotional intelligence
+The cost of low emotional intelligence for leaders

 Travis Bradberry, president of emotional intelligence training center TalentSmart and author of Emotional Intelligence 2.0, says that a lack of emotional intelligence among leadership can cause significant damage to an organization.

 "Leaders prime the emotional state of the organization...So when they're ineffective, when they set poor examples of how they treat other people, that trickles down throughout the company.”